emma-ladouceur/Prioritize-Species-Restoration/README.md

 **Table_S1.csv** These data are the total plant species-attribute matrix used for this analysis.

 #### Folders
+Each folder contains the following data for each objective.
+Each folder is named intuitively after each objective.
+**pu.csv**  This is a list of planning units and planning unit id.
+In this case, planning units are plant species.
+The contains the planning unit name (s), planning unit id (id), the cost of each planning unit, the status (in prioritizr/MARXAN) documentation), and the total number of conservation features/atributes of each plant species (totalcf).
+**puvsp_w.csv** This is  a 'plant species-trait/attribute' matrix.
+**puvsp.csv** This is the 'plant species-trait./attribute' matrix is long format.
+**spec.csv** This is a list of 'attributes'conservation features' (terminology from prioritizr and MARXAN documentations).
+In this case conservation features are plant traits/atrributes.
+This contains the conservation feature/attribute name (name), the conservation feature id (id), the target (target- in prioritizr and MARXAN documentation), broad category assigned to each conservation feature attribute (category), and the objective.

 ### R Scripts
 This method can be performed in R, using the [prioritizr](https://prioritizr.net/) package, *AND* can also be performed in [MARXAN](https://marxansolutions.org/).
 In the associated paper we describe the prioritizr method, and we present the associated code here.
 R Script file names- which are listed below, are numbered and listed in the order they should be used.

 **1_puvssp_wrangle.csv** This wrangled data is already provided for you, but this wrangle script is provided to demonstrate how to get data into required formats.
+This just converts *puvsp_w.csv* into *puvsp.csv*

 **2_problems_solutions.R** This script takes data for each objective, creates prioritizr problems, and solves to create solutions for this paper. data is the wrangled into formats needed for analysis and Figures.